Nature is stingy: Universality of Scrooge ensembles in quantum many-body systems: Numerical investigations

 Finally, in Fig.~\ref{fig:ising}c, we study the Clifford case in greater detail for different $N_\text{B}$.
 We observe that the dip near $h\approx 1$ becomes more pronounced for larger $N_\text{B}$.
 This behavior is closely tied to the fact that magic is maximized at the critical point~\cite{haug2023quantifying}, and that magic is known to enhance the scrambling power of Clifford unitaries~\cite{vairogs2025extracting,lami2025quantum,leone2025non}.
 Further, as shown in the inset, we find universal behavior around the critical point, with data for different $N_\text{B}$ nearly collapsing to a single curve when rescaling the field with $N_\text{B}^{1/\nu}$, where $\nu=1$, which is precisely the critical exponent of the Ising universality class~\cite{osterloh2002scaling,haug2023quantifying}.
 A qualitatively similar behavior is also observed for the ground state of the $1\text{D}$ Heisenberg model, as we show in \SM{}~\ref{sec:heisenberg}.

-Altogether, our numerical results show that magic and quantum information scrambling are key physical ingredients for emergent Scrooge designs.
+Altogether, our numerical results show that magic and quantum information scrambling are key physical ingredients for emergent Scrooge designs in projected ensembles.
 These properties can manifest intrinsically in naturally occurring chaotic many-body states, or be injected externally by applying a scrambling unitary on subsystem $B$.
+We provide additional numerics supporting our observations in \SM{}~\ref{sec:stabmeasbasis}.
+There, we show that a random stabilizer state can produce emergent state designs on $A$ if a single layer of $T$ gates is applied to $B$ before measuring in the $X$-basis, implying that it suffices for magic to be injected locally~\cite{cotler2023emergent}.
 Our examples extend beyond the regimes in which Scrooge behavior can be rigorously established by our theorems or in those considered by other deep thermalization works, providing evidence that the emergence of information-stingy ensembles may be a generic phenomenon in quantum many-body systems.
-We give additional numerics supporting our observations in \SM{}~\ref{sec:stabmeasbasis}.